Why The Process Of Growing New Brain Cells Is So Damn Important

 Bringing us back to the topic, we now know that caffeine doesn’t necessarily equal coffee and that it might be much wiser to consume caffeine from natural sources like coffee, tea or raw cacao than in isolation.

-You can actually switch to decaf coffee which would resolve a majority of caffeine-related problems, while still giving you most of the benefits of regular coffee.
+Actually, you could also switch to decaf coffee which might resolve a majority of caffeine-related problems, while still giving you most of the benefits of regular coffee.

 You might also want to include green tea in your diet to benefit from the effects of the polyphenols EGCG and l-theanine — both of which also promote neurogenesis and increase BDNF levels — even if it comes with a standardly low dose of caffeine.
 Moreover, l-theanine probably has some efficacy in preserving BDNF when administered with caffeine together, too.